 However, it's possible to set up the policy within a trust so the proceeds aren't taxed as part of your estate.

-Whole-of-life insurance policies
+Life insurance policies in trust

-If you think your estate will have to pay inheritance tax (IHT) when you die, you could set up a whole-of-life insurance policy to cover the tax due, meaning that more is passed to your beneficiaries.
+If you think your estate will have to pay inheritance tax when you die, you could set up a whole-of-life insurance policy to cover the tax due, meaning that more is passed to your beneficiaries.

 A whole-of-life policy has a double benefit – not only are the proceeds of the policy outside your estate for IHT purposes but the premium paid for the policy will also reduce the value of your estate while you're alive, further reducing your estate's future IHT bill.

 Find out more in our guide to whole-of-life insurance explained.

 An alternative to a whole-of-life policy is to give away part of your estate before you die.
 However, if you die within seven years of the gift, there could still be an IHT liability, as most gifts are deemed 'potentially exempt transfers' (PETs) for those seven years.